getsadzeg/resume/README.md

 I was originally recruited by [vardidzel](https://github.com/vardidzel) to work for Lapptech as enthusiast mobile developer and intern.
 It was great experience with the team.
 I left the company mainly because of the lack of free time.

 ## Education
-Considering my age, I'm school student and I'm in the 12th form.
-I go to [Komarovi N199 public school](http://komarovi.edu.ge/), which specializes in mathematics and physics.
+In 2020, I graduated from [Komarovi N199 public school](http://komarovi.edu.ge/), which specializes in mathematics and physics.
 Before Komarovi, I went to Tbilisi's N51 public school.

 Also, I was student of Information Technology Center named [Mziuri](http://mziuri.ge/) for 5 years.
-Java group(which I was part of) even had [organisation](https://github.com/mziuri1) on GitHub.
+Java group(which I was part of) even had an [organisation](https://github.com/mziuri1) on GitHub.